SEARCH THIS BLOG

 (continue reading .... )

 I visited the Toce waterfall last August, on a beautiful day at the height of the season.
 We went by car from Stresa, which is the easiest way to reach the somewhat remote location.
+The falls are included in some tour packages, so check at the local tour agencies in Stresa.
 The drive took about one hour, first on the highway and then on smaller and smaller roads through some picturesque villages.
 Finally, coming around a bend, one is gifted with the first, and maybe most impressive, view of the falls.
 By following this road just a little more we traveled up the hill, reaching the top, where there is a large parking area.

 The water in the falls originates in an extremely pure mountain spring in Gries Pass, a pass which connects Italy with Switzerland.
 Since 1930, it has been used as a source of hydroelectric power.
 The water is collected in the man-made Lake Morasco, and, when released at certain times during the year, the flow creates this man-made assisted, but natural, wonder.
 The power plant is out of sight, farther down the valley from the falls.
 You will pass it on the road as you come and go, a massive, somewhat Romanesque-looking structure.
 The large building at the top of the falls is a hotel and restaurant, built in 1863 as a refuge for hikers and travelers coming through the pass.
 Next to this building is a small church, la Madonna della Neve, dating from 1621.